jr0dsgarage/guitweaks/README.md

 - Timed background behind UI error text for quick readability without lingering.
 - Adjustable battleground map scale for better visibility in PvP.
-- Movable speed panel that displays your current movement speed in real time.
+- Movable speed panel that displays your current movement speed in real time, with customizable font, background, and border.

 ## In Progress